-MPWMD, in concert with the California Dept of Water Resources, recently installed the first California Irrigation Management Information System (CIMIS) station on the Monterey Peninsula.
-It is located just inside the mouth of the Carmel Valley at Rancho Canada Golf Club.
+MPWMD, in concert with the California Dept of Water Resources, installed the first California Irrigation Management Information System (CIMIS) station on the Monterey Peninsula.
+It is located just inside the mouth of the Carmel Valley at Palo Corona Regional Park.
 A CIMIS station collects weather information including temperature, wind speed, and rainfall amounts.
 It will allow irrigators to more accurately calculate the amount of water a landscape will require on a given day.

 Cash for Grass

 Rebate is now offered for the removal of turf and replacement with low water use plants.
 Please see the Rebates page for more information.

 Large Landscape Grants